DuongDinhQuy/Decision-tree-for-binary-classification/README.md

 * Wait a few seconds for the command to complete.
 If you don't see any errors, you are ready to use Chocolatey!
 Type `choco` or `choco -?` to check if the installation is complete.

-* Check this link for more infomation: https://docs.chocolatey.org/en-us/choco/setup
+* Read the instruction in the following link for more infomation: https://docs.chocolatey.org/en-us/choco/setup

 #### Install MAKE